Pilot-in/PiloPress/image-sizes.md

 ## Customize image sizes

-You can customize default WordPress image sizes and add new ones in `Pilo'Press > Styles > Images`.
+In `Pilo'Press > Styles > Images`, you can customize default WordPress image sizes and add new ones.